herrbischoff/screaming-liquid-tiger/README.md

 Simple script to automatically generate valid RSS and Atom feeds from a list of media files in the same folder.
 Written in PHP to enable use even on the cheapest shared host.

 I wrote this because I wanted an easy way to use [Overcast](https://overcast.fm/) to listen to my audiobooks.
+However, I don't recommend it anymore since the author decided to make it free but to include annoying ads that you can only get rid of by a subscription of $10 per year.
+In my view this is an unreasonable price to ask for such an app.
+I'm using [Pocket Casts](http://www.shiftyjelly.com/pocketcasts/) now.
+You should check it out.
 Podcast players are ideal applications for this, contrary to generic media players.
 It is also trivial to be adapted to other uses and file types.

 * Automatically gets media files from same folder, no fiddling with a GUI
 * Automatically sets file modification date